 The diagram below shows how AWS manages the EKS infrastructure across multiple availability zones and any unhealthy node is automatically replaced.

-The following picture was extracted from the AWS AKS product page and gives an idea of how it works.
+The picture below was extracted from the AWS AKS product page and gives an idea of how it works.

 AWS EKS Requirements

 This example uses the environment variables approach to provide AWS credentials.
-Therefore the following environment variables must be set before the deployment:
+These environment variables must be set before the deployment:

 More information about how to use AWS CLI environment variables can be found here.

-You will need the following tools in order to run the automated deployment:
+The tools below are required to run the automated deployment:

 You can find the source code for this example on GitHub, just clone it by using: